PyGithub/PyGithub/ReadMe.md

 With it, you can manage your [Github](http://github.com) resources (repositories, user profiles, organizations, etc.) from Python scripts.

-It covers the **full** API, and all methods have been tested against the real Github site.
+It covers the **full** API, and all methods are tested against the real Github site.

 Should you have any question, or if you find a bug, or if there is something you can do with the API but not with PyGithub, please [open an issue](https://github.com/jacquev6/PyGithub/issues).